 Level 2 fair values for simple over-the-counter derivative financial instruments are based on counterparty quotes.

-The Company determines level 3 fair value based on multiple of price per book value approach for equity securities which are not marketable.
+The Company determines level 3 fair value using adjusted net asset method for equity securities which are not marketable.

 The Company determines level 3 fair value for debt securities based on recovery rate estimated from rehabilitation plan.